Danack/FunctionTypes/function_type_rfc.md

 ### Return type check for callables with defined return types

 For callables that have a return type defined, PHP allows covariance (aka type narrowing) for return types to obey the LSP principle.
-A function may use a 'narrower' aka more specific type in place of the type for a function return.
+A callable may use a 'narrower' aka more specific type in place of the type for a function return.

 ```